Braundo/kubernetes-guide/docs/misc/backup-restore.md

 Restoring your Kubernetes cluster from an etcd snapshot involves several critical steps:

 1. **Stop the Kubernetes API Server:**
-   To begin the restoration, you need to stop the API server to prevent any changes to the cluster state during the restore process:
+   To begin the restoration, you need to stop the API Server to prevent any changes to the cluster state during the restore process:
 ```bash
 service kube-apiserver stop
 ```